-The Society for the Humanities invites applications for Humanities Dissertation Writing Groups.
+The invites applications for Humanities Dissertation Writing Groups.
 These competitive grants will encourage supportive and critical discussion of dissertation prospecti and drafts of dissertation chapters in the humanities.

 The funds will provide support for small groups of interdisciplinary graduate students to convene regularly to share drafts of dissertation chapters and to discuss research and writing strategies for approaches to the group's common interdisciplinary focus.
 The selected groups of graduate students will meet throughout the 2023-24 academic year and, preferably, through the summer of 2024.

 Grants of $250 per participant will be made available to groups of 4-5 participants who can demonstrate that their research interests productively converge.
 These groups would include students working in at least two different humanities graduate fields or groups within a single field whose research lends an interdisciplinary approach to their fields.
 The use of these funds will be flexible, from copying and dinner/refreshments to financial support for special research materials or trips to be shared by the group.

 Applications should include a schedule of meetings (roughly one every 2-3 weeks) to be held in the course of the academic year, which would necessarily include regular circulation to the group of chapters-in-progress by each member.
 Such sessions should offer substantive response and discussion by the group of each individual chapter.
 If the groups consist of students who have very recently passed the A-Exam, their sessions could be focused on penning a prospectus.